King's Cross Thameslink railway station

-Naming
+Name

-The station was officially known as King's Cross Metropolitan when it opened by the Metropolitan Railway in 1863, although on timetables and maps it was often just called King's Cross or King's Cross (Met.).
-The Metropolitan line part of the station was renamed to King's Cross & St Pancras in 1925 and then to King's Cross St Pancras in 1933, when the Metropolitan Railway was merged with the Underground Electric Railways Company of London to form the London Passenger Transport Board (LPTB).
-The station was then part of the King's Cross St Pancras tube station complex.
+The station was known officially as King's Cross Metropolitan when it opened by the Metropolitan Railway in 1863, although on timetables and maps it was often just called King's Cross or King's Cross (Met.).
+The Metropolitan line part of the station was renamed King's Cross & St Pancras in 1925 and then to King's Cross St Pancras in 1933, when the Metropolitan Railway was merged with the Underground Electric Railways Company of London to form the London Passenger Transport Board (LPTB).
+The station was then part of the King's Cross St Pancras underground station complex.
 The City Widened Lines platforms continued to be signed as King's Cross through to the 1970s.
 When the station reopened in 1983, following electrification, it was known as King's Cross Midland City and acquired its final name, King's Cross Thameslink, in 1988.

-Location and layout
+Location

-King's Cross Thameslink is located in a cutting around 250 m east of King's Cross mainline station.
+King's Cross Thameslink is located in a cutting around 250 m east of the main line station.
 The station's main entrance was on the north side of the station at the western end of Pentonville Road, part of the London Inner Ring Road.
 This replaced an earlier entrance located on Gray's Inn Road, south of the tracks.
-The Thameslink platforms were linked directly by stairs and a tunnel to the Victoria and Piccadilly line platforms at King's Cross St Pancras, and via both sets of platforms to the Circle, Hammersmith & City, Metropolitan and Northern lines as well as the mainline stations at King's Cross and St Pancras.
+The Thameslink platforms were linked directly by stairs and a tunnel to the Victoria and Piccadilly line platforms at King's Cross St Pancras, and via both sets of platforms to the Circle, Hammersmith & City, Metropolitan and Northern lines as well as the main line stations at King's Cross and St Pancras.